Convert a Credit Card Statement PDF to CSV for Accounting

 What about credit card format quirks

-The specific things that go wrong with credit card statements and how Bank2XL handles them:
+The specific things that go wrong with card statements and how Bank2XL handles them:

 When to use the alternatives

-Bank2XL's edge for credit card use: Chrome workflow, credit card polarity handled automatically, section and currency conversion tags preserved, reconciliation built in, free tier for testing.
+What Bank2XL gets you on cards: Chrome workflow, polarity handled automatically, section and currency-conversion tags preserved, reconciliation built in, free tier for testing.

 FAQ

-Can I convert multiple cards in one CSV?
+Can I convert multiple cards into one CSV?
 Each PDF becomes its own CSV.
-To combine cards across one expense period, concatenate the CSVs in Excel or use a spreadsheet's Power Query feature to merge them.
+To combine cards across an expense period, concatenate the CSVs in Excel or use a spreadsheet's Power Query feature to merge them.

 What about Amex statements specifically?
-American Express statements have a unique layout with the rewards balance at the top and a "Detail" section showing each transaction.
+American Express statements use a layout with the rewards balance at the top and a "Detail" section showing each transaction.
 Bank2XL detects Amex and handles the layout.
 The "Pending" section is split out from posted transactions.

 Is the upload secure?
 My statement has my full card number.
-The PDF is sent over HTTPS to the Bank2XL extraction backend, processed, and not retained.
+The file goes over HTTPS to the extraction backend.
+We process files in memory, the PDF auto-deletes within 24 hours, and you can opt out in Settings.
+Details at /data-retention.
+We don't train AI on your content or share it.
 Card numbers are masked to last-4 in the output by default.

 Get started

 Install Bank2XL from the Chrome Web Store at bank2xl.app.
-Free tier covers 3 PDFs per day, no signup, no credit card on file.
-Drop your credit card statement, pick CSV in Settings, click Convert.
+Free during beta: 10 PDFs a day, no signup, no card on file.
+Drop your card statement, pick CSV in Settings, click Convert.
 Polarity, sections, and reconciliation handled automatically.

 Skip the manual cleanup — try Bank2XL free